MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 ## Filter data by time range

-To filter the data presented in the data profile by ingestion time, select one of the tabs at the top of the profile.
+To filter the data presented in the data profile, select one of the tabs at the top of the profile.
 These tabs allow you to filter by one day (`1d`), one week (`7d`), one month (`30d`), one year (`365d`) or the full time range of your data (`max`).

 :::image type="content" source="media/data-profile/data-profile-filter-time-range.png" alt-text="Screenshot of the time range filter tabs.":::

 ## Filter time chart by datetime columns

 To filter the time chart by a different datetime column, select the dropdown tab at the top right of the chart.
-All of the filter options will be presented there, which will include the ingestion time as well as any other datetime columns.
+You can filter by ingestion time and any other datetime columns.

 :::image type="content" source="media/data-profile/data-profile-filter-time-chart.png" alt-text="Screenshot of the time chart filter.":::